digital-brother/umbrella/README.md

 - [Docker](https://docs.docker.com/docker-for-mac/install/)

 # Local Development
+- Copy content from `.envs/.local.example` to `.envs/.local`

+- To enable JWT Keycloak auth:

-- Add '127.0.0.1 keycloak' to your local '/etc/hosts' file (Linux).
+    Add '127.0.0.1 keycloak' to your local '/etc/hosts' file (Linux).

     You should do auth requests to Keycloak using 'http://keycloak:8080' host.
     Otherwise JWT token check will fail in Docker container.
     That is because web container sees keycloak container under 'keycloak' name.

-- Add .envs/.local file, copy content from .envs/.local.example to it
+- To run Project outside of docker-compose, i.e. in PyCharm or shell:

+     Add '127.0.0.1 umbrella_local_redis' to your local '/etc/hosts' file (Linux).

 - Start the dev server for local development:
 ```bash